madisongrams/portfolio/README.md

 small and middle deployments, and you shouldn’t feel obligated to use this feature.
 However we understand that this tool wouldn’t be useful if you couldn’t customize it when you are ready for it.

+### `npm run deploy`

+Builds the app for production to the `build` folder and deploys the app with the command `gh-pages -d build`.
+This creates a new branch `gh-pages` which is where the deploy happens.

 ## Learn More